ibm-cloud-docs/transit-gateway/add-prefix-filters.md

       * Select an action type: **Permit** or **Deny**.
       * Enter the network prefix along with its subnet mask (for example, `10.0.0.0/16`).
-      * Optionally, enter values for whether the network should be greater than or equal to the subnet mask you chose.
+      * Optionally, enter values for whether the network should be greater than or equal to the subnet mask that you chose.
       * Click **Save** to add the prefix filter.

     Connections are denied or permitted based on the order of the filters in the list.
 Edit the prefix filter list to adjust the order in which prefixes are processed.